Gravothermal collapse of Self-Interacting Dark Matter halos as the Origin of Intermediate Mass Black Holes in Milky Way satellites: Conclusions

+In Appendix \ref{calibration}, we discuss different values of calibration parameter $C$ in the gravothermal fluid model and their impact on our results.
+Based on previous studies this parameter has a plausible range between $0.4-0.75$, with our calibrated value being at the low end.
+However, such a value seems to be appropriate/favored by analyses based on cosmological simulation \cite{Yang2022} (see also \cite{Essig2019}).
+Nevertheless, we explore in Appendix \ref{calibration} how choosing a value at the high end $C=0.75$ would impact our key results.
+We find that although the timescale for black hole formation significantly changes with such a value of $C$, (see Fig.~\ref{fig:time075}), the impact on our key result is modest, that is the region in the plane $\sigma_{\rm max}-M_0$ that would result in a diverse (i.e. cuspy and cored) MW satellite population, is shifted downward overall by about a factor of $\sim1.5$ in the normalization of the cross section (see Fig.~\ref{fig:Onset075}).

 If SIDM is to be invoked to explain the diversity of the dSph MW satellite population, then the presence of IMBHs in the center of cored-collapsed (cuspy) halos is unavoidable.
 Based on our work, the range of seed IMBH masses for the dSph MW satellites that can potentially be hosted by cored-collapsed SIDM halos is in the range $0.1-1000$~M$_\odot$ (Fig.~\ref{fig:sigma-M}).
-The existence of such IMBHs may be verified by detailed observations of dSph kinematics with the upcoming generations of extremely large telescopes \cite{Greene2019}.
+The existence of such IMBHs may be verified by detailed observations of dSph kinematics with the upcoming generations of extremely large telescopes \cite{Greene2020}.
+Due to their high spatial resolution, they should be able to find $<10^5$\msun black holes in $<10^9$\msun in nearby galaxies through high-precision proper motion measurements \cite{Greene2020}.
+For example, to reach the range of $10^3-10^4$\msun Ref.~\cite{MacLeod2016} suggest looking at the disruption of stars passing close to IMBHs.
+Under certain conditions, IMBHs should typically acquire companions with orbital periods of years, corresponding to semi-major axes of $\sim 5-10$ mas for $\sim 10^3 M_\odot$ IMBHs.

 More precise observational kinematic data for the dSphs in the future will constraint further the inner DM content of these systems, possibly establishing their inner DM profile.
 This will conclusively determine the significance of the diversity problem and constrain different classes of solutions.
 On the theoretical side, the predictions of vdSIDM models such as those considered in this work need to be complemented with more dedicated simulations that explore the relevant parameter space of cross sections that contain the gravothermal collapse regime \cite{Zavala2019,Correa2022}, and can be complemented with a semi-analytical revision of the predicted seed black hole mass in the seminal work by Ref.~\cite{Balberg01} within a full cosmological setting.
 Finally, a key aspect to explore is the interplay between the formation and evolution of the visible baryonic galaxy with the collapsing SIDM core and its central black hole.

 In this work, we computed the relaxation timescales for self-scattering and core-collapse using Eqs.~\ref{eq:t_rel} and ~\ref{t_col} respectively.
 These equations are adapted from \cite{Outmezguine2022}, which incorporates a velocity-dependent SIDM cross section into the gravothermal fluid formalism.
 In this Appendix, we consider the impact on our results of using an alternative set of formulae developed by Ref.~\cite{Pollack}, where the SIDM cross section is assumed to be constant.
 According to this reference, the cusp-core-collapse timescale is given by: